 7. Soludo’s quest to rule Anambra

-This is not the first time Soludo will be seeking to be the governor of Anambra.
+This is not the first time Soludo sought to be the governor of Anambra.
 In 2010, he contested in the Anambra state governorship election under the Peoples Democratic Party (PDP) but lost to Peter Obi of the All Progressives Grand Alliance (APGA).

 8. A very good footballer